-I’ve talked about my hair before.
-TL;DR It’s unruly, it’s coarse and there’s a lot of it.
-It’s also pretty dry.
-That said, I don’t shampoo more than twice a week but when I do, I make a whole meal out of it.
-This little masajeador is a part of my routine.
-After applying shampoo, I take my time running it over my scalp in small sections.
-The lather doubles, my scalp sparkles, and I feel my stress melt away little by little with each stroke of the bristles.
-I’m also happy to report that it doesn’t give me any issues with tangling, a noteworthy feat for my Mufasa mane.
+If your hair is unruly, coarse or dry, this massager is for you.
+After applying shampoo, take your time running it over your scalp in small sections.
+The lather will double, your scalp will sparkle and you'll feel your stress melt away little by little with each stroke of the bristles.
+We're also happy to report that this tool doesn’t cause any issues with tangling, a noteworthy feat for any Mufasa-like mane.

 Push the button once to activate this scalp massager on normal speed; twice to get it pulsing.
 Either way, you’ll feel the soothing buzz as it releases thousands of vibrations per minute to gently stimulate your scalp and relieve any tension you’re holding up top.
 You can use the waterproof tool on wet or dry hair (though we prefer to use it on dry hair, just before bed to set the stage for slumber).

 Who says the massages need to stop at your scalp?
 If you’re looking for a full body experience, we’d point you to this electric massager by LATME.
-Featuring various head attachments and adjustable speed settings, you can use it on your head, neck, shoulders—basically anywhere that needs a little TLC.
+Featuring 28 individual nodes and four different speed settings, you can use it on your head, neck, shoulders—basically anywhere that needs a little TLC.
+The small attachments work to deep-knead and invigorate the skin, making it ideal for itchy scalps and dull hair.
 And it charges easily via a USB port and dock.
-As one shopper explains: “When it's done charging and the light turns green, you're ready to go.
-Charging doesn't take long at all either, within an hour or so my device had a full charge.”

 Best for Curly Hair